 - 8.1.
-Whenever Chadsgrove School first collects personal data directly from individuals, those individuals will be provided with the relevant information required by data protection law. - 8.2.
+Whenever Chadsgrove School first collects personal data directly from individuals, those individuals will be provided with the relevant information required by data protection law.
+This information is sent out with the pre-admission forms. - 8.2.
 Chadsgrove School will always consider the fairness of data processing.
-We will ensure we do not handle personal data in ways that individuals would not reasonably expect, or use personal data in ways which have unjustified adverse effects on them. - 8.3.
+We will ensure we do not handle personal data in ways that individuals would not reasonably expect, or use personal data in ways that have unjustified adverse effects on them. - 8.3.
 Chadsgrove School will only process personal data where there is one of six 'lawful bases' (legal reasons) to do so under data protection law.
-These lawful bases are as follows: - The data needs to be processed so that the school can fulfil a contract with the individual, or the individual has asked the school to take specific steps before entering into a contract - The data needs to be processed so that the school can comply with a legal obligation - The data needs to be processed to ensure the vital interests of the individual, for example, to protect someone's life
+These lawful bases are as follows: - The data needs to be processed so that the school can fulfil a contract with the individual, or the individual has asked the school to take specific steps before entering into a contract - The data needs to be processed so that the school can comply with a legal obligation - The data needs to be processed to ensure the vital interests of the individual, for example, to protect someone's life - The data needs to be processed so that the school, as a public authority, can perform a task in the public interest or exercise its official authority - The data needs to be processed for the legitimate interests of the school (where the processing is not for any tasks the school performs as a public authority) or a third party, provided the individual's rights and freedoms are not overridden - The individual (or their parent carer when appropriate in the case of a pupil) has freely given clear consent. - 8.4.
+For special categories of personal data, Chadsgrove will also meet one of the special category conditions for processing under data protection law: - The individual (or their parent carer when appropriate in the case of a pupil) has given explicit consent - The data needs to be processed to perform or exercise obligations or rights in relation to employment, social security or social protection law - The data needs to be processed to ensure the vital interests of the individual or another person, where the individual is physically or legally incapable of giving consent - The data has already been made manifestly public by the individual - The data needs to be processed for the establishment, exercise or defence of legal claims - The data needs to be processed for reasons of substantial public interest as defined in legislation - The data needs to be processed for health or social care purposes, and the processing is done by, or under the direction of, a health or social work professional or by any other person obliged to confidentiality under law